 'Children of the Rising' by Joe Duffy cover: © Central Press/Getty Images.

-Pram: Livrustkammaren (The Royal Armoury) / Samuel Uhrdin / CC BY-SA via Wikimedia Commons
+Pram: Livrustkammaren (The Royal Armoury) / Samuel Uhrdin / CC BY-SA via Wikimedia Commons.

 Celtic cross is © E.M.
 Powell.